HaNiTLG/MazeEscape/README.md

 # MazeEscape

-An unity game application.
-Created by: Andy, Hani and Robert.
+A game application, created by: Andy, Hani and Robert.